Guitar - Bass Guitar - Keyboard - Piano

 college.)

-All three of the optical illusions create a pulsation that is the same as the shimmer I have described above.
-All of the patterns create a sense of movement from a phenomenon called optical distortion.
-In addition, the illusion in the middle is an impossible figure, and the sense of color from the figure on the bottom is likewise an illusion.
-Here is what Classic Optical Illusions has to say about the figure on the top.
-"Take a look at the way the design at [top] pulsates.
+The optical illusion creates a pulsation that is the same as the shimmer I have described above, creating a sense of movement from a phenomenon called optical distortion.
+Here is what Classic Optical Illusions has to say about the figure.
+"Take a look at the way the design pulsates.
 When you look at anything too close to you, the muscles around your eyes pull into a spherical shape to get the words and pictures into focus.
 Because the lens of your eye isn't perfectly round, however, some parts of what you are looking at will be in focus, and others will look blurry.
 Normally, the differences in the clarity of your vision are on the outer edge of the object you are seeing, so you can still read the words and recognize the pictures.
 But in an illusion, such as this one - where all the lines come from different angles and meet at the center - it is impossible for you to focus clearly on all of it at once.
 Your eyes are always making tiny movements, no matter how hard you try.
 So the clear parts of the design and the blurry parts are constantly changing.
 This is called 'optical distortion', and it is what makes the picture seem to move, shimmer, swirl, or pulsate" (Brandreth et al, p.
 60).

 Perception